Riku Rantala

 Riku Rantala (born 20 July 1974) is a Finnish journalist, best known from traveling series Madventures.
-He has also co-written a book, Isänmaan asialla - matkaopas syrjäytettyjen Suomeen (Johnny Kniga, 2004), with Ari Lahdenmäki.
-In 2007, Rantala, Lahdenmäki and Tuomas "Tunna" Milonoff, the 2nd of Madventures' presenters, published Madventures: Kansainvälisen seikkailijan opas (Johnny Kniga, 2007).
-The book is a guidebook for new travelers and gives advice and insight into the world of backpacking.
+He has also co-written a book, Isänmaan asialla – matkaopas syrjäytettyjen Suomeen (Johnny Kniga, 2004), with Ari Lahdenmäki.

+In 2007, Rantala, Lahdenmäki, and Tuomas "Tunna" Milonoff, the second of Madventures's presenters, published Madventures: Kansainvälisen seikkailijan opas (Johnny Kniga, 2007).
+The guide book provides advice and insight into the world of backpacking for new travelers.

 Rantala has studied journalism in the University of Tampere.

 Awards

-In 2010, Riku Rantala was selected as the best male TV-person in the Kultainen TV (literally Golden TV) awards.
+In 2010, Riku Rantala was selected as the best male television personality in the Kultainen TV (literally Golden TV) awards.
 In the same event, Madventures won the award for best television program.
-Both awards were decided in a vote by television viewers.
+Both awards were decided in a vote by viewers.

-In 2012 the Ministry of Education and Culture of Finland awarded Rantala and Milonoff for advancing the geographical and global knowledge especially among the young people.
+In 2012, the Ministry of Education and Culture of Finland awarded Rantala and Milonoff for advancing geographical and global knowledge, especially among national youth.